liato/safeintent-android/README.md

 ./gradlew installRealRelease
 ```

 The real host is the app that our client wants to send an Intent to.
-The public key if the real app is known to the client beforehand.
+The public key of the real app is known to the client beforehand.

 ####Install and run the client
 ```